orlikoski/Skadi/README.md

 ## Analyzing Data in Three Easy Steps
 1. Collect information from host
-2. Process / parse collected dat
+2. Process / parse collected data
 3. Start reviewing data

 ## Collect information from host
-The CyLR tool can assist with collecting data from Windows hosts.
-Any tool can be used to collect the forensic image or collect the artifacts.
+The CyLR tool can assist with collecting data from Windows hosts but any tool can be used to collect the forensic image or collect the artifacts.
 SFTP can be used to transfer the files securely to the CCF-VM.

 ## CyLR Collection Example
-On Windows host with .NET 4.0 (or greater) installed CyLR can be used.

 To execute CyLR on the host to SFTP the data directly to the CCF-VM use the following command:
 ```
 CyLR.exe -u cdqr -p Changemen0w! -s <CCF-VM IP address> -m